shakna-israel/NecromancersApprentice/docs/013-Chapter-Thirteen.md

 They'd taken her clothes, what else had they done to her?

-The figure burst out laughing and spun around, "I'm a vitamancer, Miss Silvergate!"
+The figure burst out laughing and spun around, "I'm a Vitamancer, Miss Silvergate!"

 She blinked in shock, recognising them, "Professor Gallagher."